jsoma/quarto-tutorial/outline.md

 ## Setup

 - Install Quarto from [quarto.org](https://quarto.org)
-- Install Visual Studio Code from [code.visualstudio.com/](https://code.visualstudio.com/)
+- Install Visual Studio Code from [code.visualstudio.com](https://code.visualstudio.com/)
 - You can install Python if you want, R if you want.
 I was having some Python trouble and installed [miniconda](https://docs.conda.io/en/latest/miniconda.html) and life worked great after that.

+Finally, download [tutorial-content.zip](https://github.com/jsoma/quarto-tutorial/raw/main/tutorial-content.zip) and extract it on your machine.

 ## Rendering websites